 Blue Star plants will bush out and get fairly wide, up to a couple of feet across, but they do not spread or travel very far or become a nuisance.
 You can divide the plants if you want to make more plants, but it is rarely necessary.

 Blue Star plants are virtually problem free.
-No pests are diseases regularly bother them.
+No pests or diseases regularly bother them.